MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 ## Next steps

-Now that you know how to create Q# applications and submit them to Azure Quantum, you can try the different [samples](https://github.com/MicrosoftDocs/quantum-docs-private/tree/feature/onboarding-azure-quantum/azure-quantum/samples) we have available or try to submit your own projects.
+- Now that you know how to create Q# applications, you can learn more detalis about [how to submit jobs to Azure Quantum](xref:xref:microsoft.azure.quantum.submit-jobs.azcli).
+- You can also  try the different [samples](https://github.com/MicrosoftDocs/quantum-docs-private/tree/feature/onboarding-azure-quantum/azure-quantum/samples) we have available or try to submit your own projects.